 In management's opinion, the maximum amount of credit risk is the carrying value of those assets.
 There has not been a change in who the Company extends credit to.
-Despite the impacts of COVID-19, the Company's exposure to credit risk remains unchanged.
 The Company uses a provision matrix to analyze impairment of its trade receivables at the end of each reporting date.
-During the year, the Company recognized an impairment loss allowance on trade receivables of \$nil (2021 - \$nil) in profit or loss.
+During the six-month period ended October 31, 2022, the Company recognized an impairment loss allowance on trade receivables of \$nil (April 30, 2022 - \$nil) in profit or loss.